 - Patient: Crohn's Disease

-- Patient Info: Diagnosed: almost 3 years ago, Female, Age: 60
+- Patient Info: Diagnosed: about 3 years ago, Female, Age: 60

 - View this journey (2 Experiences)